Top of the page

 If your car seat has fabric upholstery, you might find that it's hard to slide across it.
 Try covering the seat with something to make it easier to slide on, like a piece of plastic or vinyl.
 Make sure it doesn't get in the way of your seat belt.

 If you still have trouble, ask your physiotherapist or occupational therapist to show you the best way to get in and out of a car.
-He or she can also tell you about tools that can help you get in and out more easily.
+They can also tell you about tools that can help you get in and out more easily.

 There are a number of devices that can make getting in and out of the car easier.
 You can find them at medical supply or auto stores or online.

 And if you don't already have one, think about getting a disabled parking permit.
 Your doctor can help you.
-He or she will fill out a form that you can take to the local licensing or registry office.
+The doctor will fill out a form that you can take to the local licensing or registry office.
 These permits may be permanent or temporary.

 There are several types of hand-holds that you can install on the frame of your car door or beside the door.